Horizon-Private-Server/horizon-wiki/deadlocked/CMAPS.md

 ## Usage

-To play on a custom map is simple, and works the same whether using PS2 or PCSX2.
+To play on a DL custom map is simple, and works the same whether using PS2 or PCSX2.

 1. After you log in, make a game as you would normally.